 - Chair - Joanna McConway (Department for Communities NI)

 - Beverley Wall (DENI)

-- Jayne Thompson (PTA NI)
+- Jayne Thompson (Parentkind NI)

 Myles and Jayne discussed charity registration and AMR and responded to concerns raised by parent groups about delays, presently due to small staffing numbers.
 Joanna McConway informed delegates that she appreciated learning about these experiences from PTAs and that she would feedback to her Department.

 Beverly Wall highlighted the need for more parent governors.
 She outlined the training and support available to them but reminded parents that they are ideally placed to take up governor posts, having a really good insight to the school and being a link to the community and parents.

 - Barry Kilmartin (St Anne’s Primary School, Dunmurry)